 Overview of Assault and Battery in Okaloosa County

-Battery and Assault are both misdemeanor offenses punishable by 60 days-1 year in jail and a fine that ranges from $500-1000.
-A conviction for either charge will also result in a 3-year revocation of your ability to possess or own a firearm, pursuant to the Lautenberg Amendment under Federal law.
+Battery and Assault are both misdemeanor offenses punishable by 60 days-1 year in jail and a $500-$1000.00 fine.
+A conviction for either charge will also result in a 3 year revocation of your ability to possess or own a firearm, pursuant to the Lautenberg Amendment under Federal law.

-Depending on the circumstances, battery and assault charges can also be enhanced to a felony.
+Depending on the circumstances, battery and assault charges can also be filed as a felony.
 Common examples include Aggravated Battery, Aggravated Assault with a Deadly Weapon, and Battery on Law Enforcement.